Trump impeachment trial to open with debate on constitutionality

 Initially repulsed by the graphic images of the siege, Republican senators including Senate Republican leader Mitch McConnell denounced the violence and pointed a finger of blame at Trump.
 But in recent weeks GOP senators have rallied around Trump arguing his comments do not make him responsible for the violence.
 They question the legitimacy of even conducting a trial of someone no longer in office.

 On Sunday, Republican Sen. Roger Wicker of Mississippi described Trump's impeachment trial as a "meaningless messaging partisan exercise."
-Republican Sen. Rand Paul of Kentucky called the proceedings a farce with "zero chance of conviction" and described Trump's language and rally words as "figurative" speech.
+Paul called the proceedings a farce with "zero chance of conviction" and described Trump's language and rally words as "figurative" speech.

 Senators were sworn in as jurors late last month, shortly after Biden was inaugurated, but the trial proceedings were delayed as Democrats focused on confirming the new president's initial Cabinet picks and Republicans sought to put as much distance as possible from the bloody riot.